 For men born into families that were below the median income in 1939, we find that plants raised their adult earnings rank in the 1970s by nearly a full percentile.
 This effect is substantial, and equivalent to raising the earnings rank of ones parents by four percentiles.
 We also find positive, but smaller, effects on men born to parents with above-median incomes in 1939.
-The magnitude of these effects are consistent with our results from the CPS-DER file-below the 95th percentile, an increase in rank by one percentile corresponds to a \$1,700 increase (2017 dollars) in combined AGI on average.
+The magnitude of these effects are consistent with our results from the CPS-DER file-below the 95th percentile, an increase in rank by one percentile corresponds to a \$1,700 increase (2017 dollars) in AGI on average.

 Figure 9 plots effects further split out by parental earnings decile.
 While the treatment effect is roughly constant across deciles in the lower half of the parental earnings distribution, we find these effects drop off substantially at the high end of the parental earnings distribution.
 We show in Appendix Figure A.5 that individuals who lived adjacent to treatment counties as children in 1940 experienced comparable effects, consistent with our findings above that manufacturing employment increased among post-war residents of neighboring counties.
-Our estimates indicate that the manufacturing opportunities created by public investment during World War II increased upward earnings mobility more for those at the low end of the parental distribution relative to those at the top of the earnings distribution.
+These estimates indicate that the postwar manufacturing opportunities created as a result of wartime plant construction during World War II did in fact foster upward earnings mobility for children born in the surrounding region, increasing adult earning for individuals with parents at the lower end of the earnings distribution relative to those with parents at the top of the earnings distribution.